Canvas can be accessed from the university self-service portal. Login and click the Canvas icon.

 Each course that is available to a user is accessed via a colorful course card on the Dashboard.
 The course card contains icons that visually indicate new updates and information is available.

-Pro Tip: Rename Courses on the Dashboard and Beyond
+Pro Tip: Rename Courses

 How do I create a nickname for a course? (scroll down to the Create Nickname section of the page)